colmarius/universal-react-workshop-app/step4.2/README.md

 - Add `TalkDetail`
 ```
 - Introduce `App.jsx` to be used as entry point (instead of direct `TalkList`).
 We add
-the list as /, the TalkDetail and the 404 components
+the list as /, the TalkDetail and the 404 components.
+This sis only to setup routing.
+When doing SSR we skip this
 ``` javascript
 // [TODO]
 ```